acend/kubernetes-basics-training/content/labs/04.0/_index.en.md

 ```

 ```
-NAME                                   READY   STATUS    RESTARTS   AGE example-spring-boot-69b658f647-xnm94   1/1     Running   0          52m
+NAME                              READY   STATUS    RESTARTS   AGE example-web-go-69b658f647-xnm94   1/1     Running   0          52m
 ```

 The deployment defines that one replica should be deployed, which is running as we can see in the output.
 This pod is not yet reachable from outside of the cluster.

 ## Task: LAB4.4 Verify the Deployment in the Rancher WebGUI

-Try to display the logs from the Springboot application via the Rancher WebGui.
+Try to display the logs from the example application via the Rancher WebGui.

 ---